Amy’s Wicked Slush is closing its Healdsburg location. Here’s when and why

 Amy’s Wicked Slush is officially closing its original Healdsburg location in early September after putting the business up for sale in February.

-Amy Covin, the owner of Amy’s Wicked Slush, declined to be interviewed by The Press Democrat Monday.
+Amy Covin, the owner of Amy’s Wicked Slush, declined to be interviewed Monday by The Press Democrat.

 The closing was announced in an Instagram and Facebook post Aug.
 19, saying the last day to get the iconic slush and soft-serve ice cream duo at the Healdsburg location would be Sept.
 4.